Effect of abusing a Disqualification Order - Imprisonment - Personal Liability - Future employment by a limited company?

-Please click here for a definition of a de-facto director.
+Please click on the link for the definition of a de-facto director.

-Please click here for a definition of a shadow director.
+Please click on the link for the definition of a shadow director.

 If the disqualified individual gets involved with a company after the disqualification order and acts as if he were a director then the following severe penalties may follow:

 On conviction, the "director" could be imprisoned for not more than two years or be fined (or both).
 (Crown Court)

 The "director" may be personally liable for the company's debts.